 Helpful Proposal Links

-Proposals using NCHS and/or AHRQ data must meet their respective proposal guidelines (see links below).
+Proposals using NCHS, AHRQ, BLS, and BEA Data must meet their respective proposal guidelines (see links below).

 Every researcher is responsible for satisfying the Institutional Review Board (IRB) requirements of their own institution.
 Please follow this link for further guidelines.